KurozaApp/frontend-takehome-exercise/README.md

 # frontend-takehome-exercise
 Take-home exercise for Frontend Position, ReactNative

+1. Fork this repo
+2. Complete the exercise mentioned below
+3. Create a recording (image/video) of the result
+3. Send the link to [email] when completed

+> [!NOTE]
+> Please create a short video recording of the screen, and include it in the repo before sharing the repo with us.

 ## Task 1: Build a Reusable Avatar Component

 Create a reusable Avatar component with the following requirements: